khyperia/CudaSharp/README.md

 * Your C# compiler translates C# to .net CIL

-* Calling the CudaSharp.Translate method reads the CIL, translates to LLVM IR, and compilers to NVIDIA PTX
+* Calling the CudaSharp.Translate method reads the CIL, translates to LLVM IR, and compiles to NVIDIA PTX

 * Use your GPU library of choice (for example, ManagedCuda) to read in the PTX file and execute it on the GPU